aragon/osx/packages/contracts/docs/core/01-how-it-works/02-framework/02-plugin-management/01-plugin-repo/index.md

 This section is work in progress.
 :::

-In this section you will learn what plugin repositories and related aragonOS infrastructure works.
+In this section you will learn what plugin repositories and related aragonOSx infrastructure works.

 ### What are Plugin Repos Needed For?